Do you know about omega 3 for horses and its importance in equine diets?

 Your first question is probably what are omega fatty acids, why are they important and what exactly is a good balance?

 Omegas are the name for polyunsaturated fatty acids.
-Omega 3 is also referred to as alpha linolenic acid, whilst omega 6 is known as linoleic acid.
+Omega 3 for horses is also referred to as alpha-linolenic acid, whilst omega 6 is known as linoleic acid.
 The two omega fatty acids of most concern are omega 3 and omega 6 because they are essential meaning they cannot be produced by the body and must be obtained from what the horse is eating.